tleyden/screentap/README.md

 You can also browse your screenshot history to see what you were doing on your computer during a given time period.

-**The Vision**
+**Plugins**

+The vision for screentap is to move beyond just searching and browsing your screenshot history, and provide an extensible plugin platform.

+There is currently a single plugin available:

+* **FocusGuard distraction alerting** - see the [FocusGuard README](screentap-app/plugins/focusguard/) for details and installation quickstart.

-The "tap" of your stream of screen activity is a very rich data source, especially when you further process it by OCR and newer multimodal vision models such as [Llava](https://llava-vl.github.io/).
+The "tap" of your stream of screen activity is a very rich data source, especially when you further process it by OCR and newer multimodal AI vision models.
+Some ideas for other plugins:

-The idea for screentap is to move beyond just searching and browsing your screenshot history, and provide an extensible platform that offers AI-powered plugins for use cases like:

-* **Habit/behavior tracking and alerting** - Get alerted when spending too much time on addictive sites such as X.com, but skip the alerts for content that is relevant to your work or hobbies
+* **Efficiency suggestions** - Spot inefficiences in your workflows and get suggestions for improvements
 * **Billable hours tracking** - Freelancers and indie hackers that are juggling multiple projects could track billable hours

-* **Efficiency suggestions** - Spot inefficiences in your workflows and get suggestions for improvements
-* **ADHD metrics** - Measure how much you are switching contexts and track your focus ability over time
+If you have an idea for a plugin you would want, feel free to [file an issue](https://github.com/tleyden/screentap/issues)!

 # Current status + limitations